corychung/cse-134-part5-astro/src/pages/blog/blog-1.md

    ![Three of the purchased printers sitting in my garage workshop](../../assets/images/garage/garage.jpg)

-Look at all those printers! (also featuring my Bambu A1 mini)
+Look at all those printers! (also featuring my Bambu A1 mini printer)

 ### AliExpress